 What is super microsurgery?

-Lymph vessels are found by 1 or 2 cm incisions under local anesthesia in patients in particular with phase II.
-These lymphatic vessels are marsupialized to capillary veins by virtue of neighborhood and in this way lymphatic-venous bypass surgery is performed, and transfers the lymph flow to the vascular system in the broken region and prevents the accumulation of lymph fluid in question between cells.
+Lymph vessels are found by 1 or 2 cm incisions under local anaesthesia in patients in particular with phase II.
+These lymphatic vessels are marsupialized to capillary veins by virtue of neighbourhood and in this way lymphatic-venous bypass surgery is performed, and transfers the lymph flow to the vascular system in the broken region and prevents the accumulation of lymph fluid in question between cells.

-Breast lift or mastopexy raises and firms the breasts by removing excess skin and tightening the surronding tissue to reshape and support the new breast.
+Breast lift or mastopexy raises and firms the breasts by removing excess skin and tightening the surrounding tissue to reshape and support the new breast.

 Lipedema “Painful Fattening” which is observed only in women genetically is a disease that can be seen within the entire leg beginning from the hip except foot.
 Although the disease occurs by being inherited genetically, it may occur also as a result of some chronic diseases.
 Although it may progress in a very light condition, it can also cause swelling that may prevent walking.